dialpad/dialtone-legacy/docs/utilities/effects/transition.md

 ---
 title: Transition
-desc: Utilities for controlling how an element transitions in and out of states.
+description: Utilities for controlling how an element transitions in and out of states.
 ---

 ## Adding a transition